sleeper-cell/demon_shell/README.md

 # terminal_shell
-a demon's control panel.
+a demon's terminal.
-you can use in web server.
+you can use in web server as command line...